-Our net cash used in operating activities primarily results from our net loss adjusted for non-cash expenses, changes in working capital components, amounts due to contract research organizations to conduct our clinical programs, manufacturing of drug product and employee-related expenditures for research and development and selling, general and administrative activities.
-Our cash flows from operating activities will continue to be affected by spending to develop and pursue regulatory approval for LNZ100 and commercialization activities, if approval is obtained.
-Our cash flows will also be affected by other operating and general administrative activities, including operating as a public company.
+Net cash used in operating activities primarily results from net loss adjusted for non-cash expenses, changes in working capital components, amounts due to contract research organizations to conduct our clinical programs, manufacturing of drug product and employee-related expenditures for research and development and selling, general and administrative activities.
+Cash flows from operating activities will continue to be impacted by spending to develop and pursue regulatory approval for LNZ100 and commercialization activities, if approval is obtained, and will also be impacted by any potential future revenue from commercialization activities.
+Cash flows will also continue to be affected by other operating and general administrative activities, including operating as a public company.

-For the year ended December 31, 2022, cash used in operating activities was \$4.1 million and resulted from (i) our net loss of \$10.8 million plus a \$2.1 million increase in operating assets, offset by (ii) a \$8.2 million increase in accounts payable and accrued liabilities and \$0.7 million in non-cash adjustments primarily related to share-based compensation expense.
+For the year ended December 31, 2024, cash used in operating activities was \$59.4 million and resulted from a net loss of \$49.8 million, in addition to a \$11.7 million cash outflow from the payment of accounts payable and accrued liabilities associated with the Merger and accrued clinical activities, offset by \$3.5 million in non-cash adjustments primarily driven by share-based compensation expense and the change in the fair value of preferred warrants.

-For the year ended December 31, 2023, cash used in operating activities was \$60.4 million and resulted from (i) our net loss of \$70.0 million, plus \$1.1 million in amortization of premiums and discounts on marketable securities, offset by (ii) an \$8.6 million increase in accounts payable and accrued liabilities, \$1.3 million of share-based compensation expense, and a \$0.8 million decrease in operating assets.
+For the year ended December 31, 2023, cash used in operating activities was \$60.4 million primarily resulting from a net loss of \$70.0 million and partially offset by a \$8.6 million increase in accounts payable and accrued liabilities.